Undergraduate Catalog 2017-2018

 Visit our Website: www.csi.cuny.edu/registrar

 The Office of the Registrar assists students in navigating the necessities of the school.
-The Office performs a variety of services both online and in person for students including: registration, transcript ordering, grade reporting, enrollment certification, final examination scheduling, the schedule of classes, college catalog, academic calendars, VA benefits administration, transfer credit evaluation, degree audit, and graduation evaluation.
+The Office performs a variety of services both online and in person for students including: registration, transcript ordering, grade reporting, enrollment certification, final examination scheduling, the schedule of classes, college catalog, academic calendars, transfer credit evaluation, degree audit, and graduation evaluation.

 Students must register each semester.
 Registration and appointment materials are sent by the Office of the Registrar prior to registration to all current, readmitted, and newly admitted students.
 An open registration period is scheduled at the beginning of each semester for students who miss their registration appointments or who are returning to CSI too late for an appointment to be scheduled.

 Students scheduled for registration using their CUNYfirst self-service account may register and perform program changes following the procedures accompanying the registration e-mail notification.
 Instructions for using CUNYfirst are also available online.

 A detailed registration schedule and class listings are available online each semester on the Registrar's website.
 Registration is not complete until all financial obligations have been satisfied.
 The Registrar’s Office is in Building 2A, Room 110.